-The Inclusion Manager has completed The National Award for SENCO's The Inclusion Manager has been attending SEN Cluster Meetings.
-The Inclusion Manager works closely with the ICON and other outside agenc
+The Inclusion Manager has completed The National Award for SENCO's

+The Inclusion Manager has been attending SEN Cluster Meetings.

 The Inclusion Manager works closely with the ICON and other outside agencies for advice and support.

 Have the relevant staff members received appropriate training to support the children in the school?